 A profile of Delia Ash.

-This is the first post in a monthly series that profiles women who inspire me.
+This is the first post in a series that profiles women who inspire me.
 These women are stylish, creative and uncompromising.
 They have their own view of the world, and express themselves with what they wear, say, and do.
 I have always been inspired by women who create their own path and don’t follow the crowd.
 My jewellery is designed with these values in mind; to be worn and enjoyed every day - and to become a part of who you are and what you want to say about yourself.

-The first post in this series is a profile of my wonderful mother.
+This is a profile of my wonderful mother.
 She is a total one off and it goes without saying that she has had an enormous influence on my life, and is a constant voice of support and encouragement.
 She has a radiant and uncompromising style, and perfectly embodies my brand.

 Delia, or GD as she is known in my family, can be recognised in a crowd usually by her collection of incredible hats.
 Her iconic French straw hat, pointed at the top with a unique shape and form is a staple of her wardrobe - and a perfect example of her style; French-inspired, unconventionally cut, and perfectly paired with accessories that are usually made by her in the ‘atelier’ room of her Cornish home.